School NAD-UQAC: The School

 Founded in 1992 by Cégep de Jonquière, the school was formerly called Centre national d'animation et de design (or Centre NAD) and originally a private institution giving college training in 3D computer graphics.
 This center notably developed the first course content authorized by Softimage.

 Since 2008, it has become a campus of the University of Quebec in Chicoutimi (UQAC) and was renamed École NAD-UQAC.
 It has since then offered public undergraduate and graduate programs in 3D animation and digital design.

 École NAD-UQAC trains digital artists who, upon graduation, not only work for the cinema and video game industries, but can also work in the simulation industry and wherever three-dimensional representations are needed: medical domain, flight simulation for pilots, architectural visualization, etc. 80% of graduates are employed within 6–12 months of graduation.

 Highly involved in Montreal's VFX and game industry, École NAD is partners with film and game companies, such as Rodeo FX, Ubisoft Montréal, Hybride Technologies, etc. NAD participates in many professional activities such as Visual Effects Society and SIGGRAPH chapter activities, MHUG (Montreal Houdini User Group), weekly conferences and reviews by key talent from local companies and instructors.

 Starting fall 2019, the campus has moved to the Îlot Balmoral at the heart of Quartier des spectacles in downtown Montreal, sharing the building with the National Film Board of Canada.
 Together these two organizations occupy more than 2/3 of the space available at the building.
 With the help of the Ministère de l’Éducation et de l’Enseignement supérieur, UQAC invested $40M out of its budget of $110M into this move, which was one of the biggest investments in the history of the university.
 The school now possesses 5 production zones, 7 classrooms, one amphitheater and 3 studios, including one green-screen studio, one lighting/photography studio, and one studio for virtual reality and motion capture.

 The school was formerly located at 405 Ogilvy Avenue in Parc-Extension.

 University programs and professional formations

 Undergraduate studies

 NAD offers a 3 years Bachelor of Numerical Arts degree in 3D animation and in digital design consisting of 90 credits.
 Two concentrations are offered: visual effects for film and television or video game.
 This program is limited to 64 students by concentration, totaling in a maximum of 128 students per graduating class.
 Programs are offered in French and open to international students.

 The school also offers a short undergraduate 30-credit program for initiation to 3D conceptualization, the Certificate in 3D animation and digital design.

 Graduate studies

-The school offers two graduate programs: Specialized Diploma (Diplôme d’études spécialisées – DESS) in Narrative Video Game Design, plus a Master of Arts orientated towards research an development in 3D animation and digital design.
+The school offers two graduate programs: Specialized Diploma (Diplôme d’études spécialisées – DESS) in Narrative Video Game Design, plus a Master of Arts orientated towards research and development in 3D animation and digital design.